canonical/pylxd/doc/source/contributing.rst

 2. Unit tests using ``tox -e py`` or ``tox -e coverage``.
 3. Integration tests using the ``tox -e integration-in-lxd``.

-.. note:: all of the tests can be run by just using the ``tox`` command on it's
+.. note:: all of the tests can be run by just using the ``tox`` command on its
           own, with the exception of the integration tests.
 These are not automatically run as they require a working LXD environment.